 Kayla J. Giles has incurred fees and expenses in excess of the amount of the ‘criminal defense’ limits of the policy.

 Why am I pointing that out?
 Because the criminal defense limit of the policy is $150,000, and Giles has apparently already exceeded $150,000 in criminal defense legal expenses.

 AND THAT’S BEFORE EVEN GETTING TO TRIAL.
 Her trial on charges of second-degree murder doesn’t begin until May 2020, more than six months from now.

-That means the maximum coverage provided to her by USCCA as a Platinum member isn’t even enough to get her within 6 MONTHS of her trial, much less cover the trial itself.
+That means the maximum coverage provided to her by USCCA as a Elite member isn’t even enough to get her within 6 MONTHS of her trial, much less cover the trial itself.

 Those of you who have been around the Law of Self Defense community for a while will know that this is a point I hit on all the time, good and hard—if you’re charged in a killing case, meaning murder or manslaughter, your legal defense will easily run deep into the mid-six figures, and perhaps much higher.

 One of the reasons I’m currently partnered with legal service coverage provider CCW Safe (again, a competitor to USCCA) is that they place no cap whatever on the legal expenses they will cover for a legal defense of self-defense—including no cap on any appeals of a conviction in such a case.